landingpad75/SkyPong/readme.md

 # SkyPong

-That one pong game that i've been working on frfr
+That one pong game that i've been working on frfr.

 ## License